 In the book Clinical Methods: The History, Physical, and Laboratory Examinations.
 3rd edition. (x) Dr. H. Kenneth Walker describes symptoms related to glossopharyngeal nerve compression:

 “Glossopharyngeal nerve lesions produce difficulty swallowing; impairment of taste over the posterior (back) one-third of the tongue and palate; impaired sensation over the posterior one-third of the tongue, palate, and pharynx; an absent gag reflex; and dysfunction of the parotid gland (problems of salivation.)

 These symptoms and conditions are discussed in our articles:

 When you have cervical dysstructure, the C1 rotates and becomes subluxed (or dislocated or mis-locates) out of its normal position.
 So your C1 is not where it is supposed to be.
 Now, in this moving out of place, the C1 will drag, stretch and put tension on the spinal cord, the vagus nerve, the carotid artery, and the internal jugular vein.

 Once you start stretching the carotid artery, the artery that supplies blood to the brain, you narrow the arterial opening.
 Simply that means you get less blood flow into the brain.

 Once you start stretching the jugular vein, you diminish the vein’s ability to drain the blood from the brain.
-You get fluid back up in the brain.
-This will cause issues of brain fog, dizziness, head pressure, and eye pressure, pain and blurry vision.
+You get fluid to back up in the brain.
+This will cause issues of brain fog, dizziness, head pressure, and eye pressure, pain, and blurry vision.

 Compression on the brain stem